🔄

-Let's be honest: when you hear "steel door," you might picture something cold, gray, and industrial.
-It’s a common misconception that has stuck around for years, along with the idea that adding glass sidelights makes a door less secure or energy-efficient.
+Let's be honest: when you hear "steel door," you probably picture something cold, gray, and industrial.
+And adding glass sidelights?
+That must mean less security and poor insulation, right?
+Wrong.
 It’s time to set the record straight.
-Today’s designs have completely rewritten the rules.
-A modern steel front door with sidelights and transom is a sophisticated, high-performance system that can be customized to fit any architectural style.
-This guide will bust the most common myths and show you how these doors deliver exceptional style, security, and insulation.
+A modern steel front door with sidelights and a transom is a sophisticated, high-performance system that can be customized for any home.
+Forget the old myths.
+I'm here to show you how these doors deliver incredible style, security, and energy efficiency, completely changing what you thought you knew.

 Key Takeaways

-What Is a Steel Entry Door with Sidelights and a Transom?
+What Exactly Is a Steel Entry Door with Sidelights?

 If you’ve ever admired a grand, light-filled entryway, chances are you were looking at a door with sidelights and a transom.
 This isn't just a single door; it's a complete entry system designed to make a statement.
 A steel entry door with these features combines the strength and security of steel with the beauty and brightness of glass.
 The result is an entrance that feels welcoming, open, and impressive, all while letting natural light stream into your home’s foyer.